Alaska Department of Fish and Game

 - Review and be familiar with the current year Fishing Regulations for Special Guiding Regulations.

-- Before operating a charter business or guiding sport anglers on the Kenai River, each guide and vessel must be licensed annually with both ADF&G and the Soldotna office of the Alaska Department of Natural Resources/Division of Parks.
-For more information, call the Kenai River Center at (907) 260-4882.
+- Before operating a charter business or guiding sport anglers on the Kenai River, each guide and vessel must be registered annually with both ADF&G and the Soldotna office of the Alaska Department of Natural Resources/Division of Parks.
+For more information, call the Kenai River Center at (907) 714-2471.

-- Non-profit organizations need to get licensed as a sport fishing business if they are charging clients.
+- Non-profit organizations need to register as a sport fishing business if they are charging clients.

 - All business owners are RESPONSIBLE for making sure that logbook data is submitted to ADF&G in the timely manner specified in the logbook.

-In order to guide in the state of Alaska, you must have the following:
+In order to guide in Alaska, you must have the following:

 - A current USCG Operator’s license if operating a motorized vessel on navigable waters.
 Determination of navigable waters is made by the U.S. Coast Guard.